Understand the speech, language and communication needs of children and young people with social, emotional and mental health needs

 How this topic typically appears in the exam

-• 📋Multiple Choice Questions: These test your knowledge recall and understanding of key terms and concepts.
+• 📋**Multiple Choice Questions (if applicable to specific units):** These test your factual recall and understanding of key concepts.
 Advice: Read each question and all answer options carefully.
-Eliminate obviously incorrect answers first and be aware of distractors that sound plausible but are incorrect.
+Eliminate obviously incorrect answers first.
+If unsure, consider which answer is the most comprehensive or accurate based on the curriculum.

 Frequently Asked Questions